AmirHamzah-byte/nextwork-aws-challenge/README.md

 - Amazon QuickSight account setup and configuration
 - Connecting S3 datasets to QuickSight for analysis
 - Creating and publishing interactive dashboards
-- Visualizing data with bar charts, pie charts, and line graphs
+- Visualizing data with bar charts, pie charts, and table